AUTHOR'S MAIN SITE

 Before I say more about what to do next, I want to talk about this "register" business.

-You will get a "Save As" dialog.
-For my work with Base, I have set up a folder called FDB ("Free Data Base") in my "My Documents" folder.
-Each project is given a folder within that.
-The project I'm building as I write this (to make sure I remember everything!) is being created in a folder called FDB004, and the database is also called FDB004.
-(Yes: Database called FDB004, within folder of same name.)
+For my work with Base, I long ago set up a folder called FDB ("Free Data Base") in my "My Documents" folder.
+While you are getting started, it will probably pay you to create a folder within that for each project, although this extra level of nesting isn't really unnecessary.
+The project I'm building as I write this is being created in a folder called FDB004.
+We will also call the database we are creating "FDB004".
+(Yes: Database called FDB004, within a folder of the same name.)

 The Table Wizard should launch.

 Using the same procedure, add the following, in the order shown.
-If your version of Open Office doesn't have exactly the fields shown, just substitute something else which seems likely to be for holding a bit of text.
+If your version of Libre Office doesn't have exactly the fields shown, just substitute something else which seems likely to be for holding a bit of text.

-FirstName
+FirstName (Forename)

 Address